 I love this photo I saw recently of a basket at the door to someone’s home.

-I love it because it expresses what I desire.
-For people who are with me to be truly present and attentive to… ME!
+I love these examples because they model what we all desire.
+For people to be truly present and attentive.

 But it’s also convicting, because I’m an ADD, multi-tasking friend and wife who isn’t always “present” to others.

 Have you ever been talking to someone on the phone and can hear them typing on their computer while they talk to you?
 Or people having coffee with you, texting (even under the table!) at the same time they’re talking to you?
 Or you’re in a meeting and someone is surreptitiously checking FB?